GLVis/web/src/options-and-use.md

 ```
 By default, the server is established on [port 19916](https://github.com/glvis/glvis/blob/master/glvis.cpp#L1007), but this can be changed with the "`-p`" option.

-On lagacy Mac machines with OS X Leopard, the server needs to be started with
+On legacy Mac machines with OS X Leopard, the server needs to be started with
 ```sh
 glvis -mac
 ```